 For me it simply boils down to the difference between talking ABOUT an experience, and actually having an experience.
-Hugo was all the former for me, while The Artist exmemplifed the latter.
+Hugo was all the former for me, while The Artist exemplified the latter.

 For me, the most engaging portions of Hugo were the flashbacks of Meliers creating his films.
 The rest I found mostly dull and boring, often substituting “telling us” why cinema is a magical/delightful/waking dream, instead of actually giving us the experience of that.

-Converseley, I could hardly conceal my giggles of joy watching The Artist.
-A convential plot, no doubt, but one that was quite appropriate for the form in which the story was told.
+Conversely, I could hardly conceal my giggles of joy watching The Artist.
+A conventional plot, no doubt, but one that was quite appropriate for the form in which the story was told.
 And how delightful a form it is!